ashishdhawas/Fashion-Recommender-System/README.md

 To get started easily, we also have exposed some of the key product categories and it's display name in styles.csv.

+***Project Workflow:***

+1.Import model: Import CNN Pre-trained ResNet50 Model and used this model to extract the features from the images.

 ***Requirements:***